-Pancit canton recipe that helps you make this favourite Filipino dish at home with ingredients that are readily available in your local supermarket.
+This pancit canton recipe helps you make this favorite Filipino noodle dish at home with ingredients that are readily available in your local supermarket.
+Easy to make and customize for pancit canton noodles your family will love.

-(Looking for other Filipino recipes?
-Try this sopas recipe, the ultimate Filipino comfort food.
-Or this no-fail creamy leche flan recipe, a favourite Filipino dessert.)
+(Looking for other popular Filipino recipes?
+Try this chicken sopas recipe, the ultimate Filipino comfort food.
+Or this no-fail creamy leche flan recipe, a beloved Filipino dessert.)

-Whenever people find out I’m from the Philippines, I almost always get asked: do you have a pancit recipe (pronounced pan-sit)?
-They always walk away disappointed because I’d always say no.
+Whenever people find out I’m from the Philippines, I almost always get asked if I have a pancit recipe (lumpia, too, lol…try this delicious lumpia recipe from Hilda over at Hilda’s Kitchen Blog).

 This recipe uses canton which is a type of egg flour noodle.
 You can find rounded ones like spaghetti or flat ones like fettuccini.